apigee/api-platform-samples/README.md

 1. Open the file `./api-platform-samples/setup/setenv.sh` in a text editor.|

-2. Edit the file with your Apigee Edge account settings.
+2. Edit the file with your Apigee Edge account settings and save it.
 For example:

     ```
     org=myorg